 - In a large bowl, whisk flour, baking powder, sugar, baking soda, and salt.
 Mix in cold butter with your fingertips until mixture resembles coarse meal.
 Add milk and stir with a spatula until just combined.
 With a knife, gently swirl the peanut butter into the biscuit dough.

-- Drop round spoonfuls of dough, about three tablespoons, onto prepared baking sheet.
+- Drop round spoonfuls of dough, about three tablespoons each, onto the prepared baking sheet.

 - Bake for 12-15 minutes or until tops are slightly golden brown.
 Remove from oven, let cool to room temperature and serve with your favorite jelly.

 - I’ve made this recipe with 50% whole wheat and 50% white flour, 100% whole wheat pastry flour, and a gluten free almond flour based mix.